top of page

 The interior receives light from a double series of superimposed mullioned windows and the Lucerne on the top of the dome.
 The two columns leaning against each of the eight walls give the space grandeur and lightness.

-it is, therefore, a monolithic block of red marble from Sant'Ambrogio di Valpolicella, the work of Lorenzo Trotti (1527).
+At the center of the building is a sixteenth-century baptismal font with its sizeable octagonal cistern: it is, therefore, a monolithic block of red marble from Sant'Ambrogio di Valpolicella, the work of Lorenzo Trotti (1527).

 You'll also notice the three altars: one in front of the entrance, decorated with a fourteenth-century Crucifix, another on the left with the Madonna Addolorata, and the third on the right dedicated to San Biagio.